kyma-project/lifecycle-manager/samples/template-operator/README.md

   schemaVersion: v2
 ```

 As you can see the CLI created various layers that are referenced in the `blobs` directory.
-For more information on layer structure please reference the module creation with `kyma alpha mod create --help`
+For more information on layer structure please reference the module creation with `kyma alpha mod create --help`.

-3. Generate a Module-Template for installation in the Control-Plane with
+3. Generate a Module Template for installation in the Control Plane.

 ```sh
 make module-template-build
 ```

-## Steps to create another api:
+## Create another API

-If not done already, first install the `kubebuilder`CLI:
+If not done already, first install the `kubebuilder`CLI.

 ```bash
 # download kubebuilder and install locally.